 7-9 Massachusetts / 504 Beacon is located on the NW corner of Beacon and Massachusetts Avenue, with 490-492 Beacon to the east, across Mass.
 Ave., 506 Beacon to the west, and 491 Beacon to the south, across Beacon.

-7-9 Massachusetts Avenue and 504 Beacon were built separately but functioned as a single building from the time they were constructed.
+7-9 Massachusetts Avenue (502 Beacon) and 504 Beacon were built separately but functioned as a single building from the time they were constructed.

 7-9 Massachusetts Avenue was built as a thirteen unit apartment house.
 The Massachusetts Avenue façade is arranged symmetrically, with two entrances in the middle, presumably one for the apartments on the north side (7 Massachusetts Avenue) and the other for the apartments on the south side (9 Massachusetts Avenue).

-After 1894, the address of the Hotel Austerfield usually was shown as 502 Beacon in the Blue Books and 9 Massachusetts Avenue in the City Directories.
+After 1894, the address of The Austerfield usually was shown as 502 Beacon in the Blue Books and as 9 Massachusetts Avenue in the City Directories.

-In the fall of 1911, 7-9 Massachusetts Avenue and 504 Beacon were acquired from Gamaliel Bradford’s son, Gamaliel Bradford (a noted biographer, poet, critic, and dramatist), by John Davis Long.
-The sale was reported by the Boston Globe on October 28, 1911, which described it as “one of the most modern apartment houses in the Back Bay… a large, six-story and basement swell front brick structure containing 12 apartments with every modern improvement, each having a view of the Charles River.”.
-John Long is shown as the owner on the 1912 Bromley map.
+On October 25, 1911, 7-9 Massachusetts Avenue and 504 Beacon were acquired by John Davis Long.
+The sale was reported by the Boston Globe on October 28, 1911, which described it as “one of the most modern apartment houses in the Back Bay… a large, six-story and basement swell front brick structure containing 12 apartments with every modern improvement, each having a view of the Charles River.”

 John Long was an attorney and served as a state legislator, Lt.
 Governor, and — from 1880 to 1882 — as Governor of Massachusetts.
 From 1883 to 1888, he was a Member of Congress, and from 1897 to 1902 he was US Secretary of the Navy.
-He lived in Hingham.
+He and his wife, Agnes (Peirce) Long, lived in Hingham.

 From about this time, the property was known as 504 Beacon.